 Automated scaling helps in adding or removing capacity from Amazon EC2 virtual servers in response to application demand.
 Auto Scaling provides more capacity to handle temporary increases in traffic during a product launch.

-Bare-metal instances:
+Bare-metal instances

 The virtual server instances consist of the hardware resources, such as processor, storage, and network.
 They are not virtualized and do not run an OS.